• Comparisons to VBAM

 Each player may start with a certain number of spaces "owned", and perhaps a further number of spaces "explored".
 There may be non-player positions, which are run by computer.

 As an optional rule, players may not be in complete control of their empire: The signing and breaking of treaties may instead be handled by computer.
+However, players are not wholly out of control: they can influence their governments into better or worse relations with their neighbors.

 The map is your traditional hex-map, where each space has six sides.
 Not every hex will have something important in it, but most will.
 Habitable systems are generally the most important thing found in a space, but there might be terrain features, minable systems, or empty space.
 Each space has six exits, reaching to the six neighboring spaces, and taking up one movement of the ships to traverse.